-If you fall behind in your mortgage payments, California's "one action rule" says that your mortgage lender can only take one action against you, whether it is to conduct a trustee’s sale, sue on the promissory note for the balance of the debt, or judicially foreclose.
+If you fall behind in your mortgage loan payments, California's "one-action rule" says that your lender can only take one action against you, whether it is to:

-Most residential foreclosures in California are nonjudicial, which means the lender does not have to go through state court to get one.
-However, sometimes California foreclosures are judicial and go through the state court system.
-(To learn more about the difference between judicial and nonjudicial foreclosure, and the procedures for each, see Will Your Foreclosure Take Place In or Out of Court?)
+Most residential foreclosures in California are nonjudicial, which means the lender does not have to go through state court to foreclose.
+Though, sometimes, California foreclosures are judicial and go through the state court system.

 Ultimately, this rule limits a lender to bringing only one foreclosure proceeding or court action against a borrower who falls behind in mortgage payments.

-From the face of the statute, the one action rule appears to allow the lender to sue the borrower personally based on the promissory note and skip foreclosure altogether.
-However, California courts have interpreted the rule to mean that a lender must pursue the real estate before suing the borrower personally (Walker v.
+The one-action rule in California appears to allow the lender to sue the borrower personally based on the promissory note and skip foreclosure altogether.
+But California courts have interpreted the rule to mean that a lender must pursue the real estate before suing the borrower personally.
+(See Walker v.
 Community Bank, 10 Cal.
 3d 729 (1974)).
-This is known as the "security first rule."
+This concept is known as the "security-first rule."
 The goal of this rule is to prevent a secured lender from suing the defaulting borrower on the debt itself before foreclosing on the security interest.

-This means that a mortgage lender (whether its loan is a first mortgage, second, or HELOC) must foreclose the security (your home) rather than suing you directly on the underlying promissory note.
+So, a mortgage lender (or the current loan holder) must foreclose the security (your home) rather than suing you directly on the underlying promissory note.
 (Cal.
 Code Civ.
 Proc. § 726(a)).
-As a result of the one action and security first rules, the lender's options are significantly limited when a borrower defaults on a mortgage.
+As a result of the one-action and security-first rules, the lender's options are significantly limited when a borrower defaults on a mortgage loan.

-If the first mortgage lender forecloses and you have a second or third mortgage, or a HELOC, in certain circumstances you may face a lawsuit from one of those lenders.
+If the first-mortgage lender forecloses and you have a second or third mortgage, or a HELOC, you might face a lawsuit from one of those lenders in certain circumstances.

-Sold-out junior lienholders.
-If a senior lienholder forecloses, any junior liens (such as second mortgages and HELOCs, among others) are also foreclosed and those junior lienholders lose their security interest in the real estate.
-(This is referred to as a “sold-out junior lienholder.”)
-A sold-out junior lienholder can sue the borrower personally on the promissory note because it has not had its "one action" yet and it is not limited by the security first rule (since the property has already been foreclosed).
-So, if your house is underwater (where the equity in your home doesn’t cover all of the outstanding debt including second and third mortgages), you may face lawsuits from those lenders to collect the balance of the loans.
+A sold-out junior lienholder can generally sue the borrower personally on the promissory note because it has not had its "one action" yet and it is not limited by the security-first rule because the property has already been foreclosed.
+So, if your house is underwater, you might face lawsuits from those lenders to collect the balance of the loans.